huggingface/diffusers/docs/source/en/api/pipelines/cogvideox.md

 ### Memory optimization

-CogVideoX requires about 19 GB of GPU memory to decode 49 frames (6 seconds of video at 8 FPS) with output resolution 720x480 (W x H), which makes it not possible to run on consumer GPUs or free-tier T4 Colab.
+CogVideoX-2b requires about 19 GB of GPU memory to decode 49 frames (6 seconds of video at 8 FPS) with output resolution 720x480 (W x H), which makes it not possible to run on consumer GPUs or free-tier T4 Colab.
 The following memory optimizations could be used to reduce the memory footprint.
 For replication, you can refer to [this](https://gist.github.com/a-r-r-o-w/3959a03f15be5c9bd1fe545b09dfcc93) script.

 - `pipe.enable_model_cpu_offload()`:
   - Without enabling cpu offloading, memory usage is `33 GB`